MicrosoftDocs/VBA-Docs/excel/Concepts/Cells-and-Ranges/refer-to-named-ranges.md

 ## Looping Through Cells in a Named Range

-The following example loops through each cell in a named range by using a  **For Each...Next** loop.
+The following example loops through each cell in a named range by using a **Fr Each...Next** loop.
 If the value of any cell in the range exceeds the value of `Limit`, the cell color is changed to yellow.

 ```vb
 Sub ApplyColor()